Insight in Indian Country Podcast

 Trusted Expertise to Serve Tribal Nations

-REDW cybersecurity expert Brian Grayek is back to discuss security risks and solutions for Tribal Nations with National Tribal Practice leader and podcast host, Wes Benally.
+Cybersecurity expert Brian Grayek, CISSP, CMMC-RP, CCSK, ITIL, is back to discuss security risks and solutions for Tribal Nations with REDW National Tribal Practice leader and podcast host, Wes Benally.

 Recent nationwide efforts for Tribes to access FEMA cybersecurity grant funding were met with challenges during the application process, preventing some Tribes from receiving critical funding.
 In their discussion, Brian and Wes are highlighting the importance of having a comprehensive cyber plan and detailed project plans when applying for grants.
 They also discuss the risks of not receiving funding and the need for internal funding to improve security infrastructure.
 What’s the best way for Tribes to prepare for future cybersecurity grant opportunities that are bound to come?
 We’re discussing resources available to help Tribes do just that.
 Tune in!